-My dream is for the NCPA competition to grow in both numbers and credibility, so that eventually it has a nationwide reputation for quality and integrity.
+Without judges willing to take the time to read and review each submission, there would be no book awards competition, so thank you for your time and your service.
+My dream is for the NCPA competition to grow in both numbers and credibility, until we achieve a nationwide reputation for quality and integrity.
 A great panel of judges is one of the most vital components to making that happen.

 If you have any questions, please let me know.
 And if you have any suggestions on how we might improve the competition or the judging process, I'd love to have them!